AdobeDocs/commerce-operations.en/help/operational-playbook/people/organizational-structure.md

 ---
 title: Organizational Structure
-description: See an example of a typical organizational strucutre for an ecommerce project.
+description: See an example of a typical organizational structure for an ecommerce project.
 ---

 # Organizational structure

-For digital implementation projects, there is usually a centralised team structure which is implemented.
-There are individual teams  which have a team lead which then reports to the head of digital, e-commerce lead or the product owner.
+For digital implementation projects, there is usually a centralized team structure which is implemented.
+There are individual teams  which have a team lead which then reports to the head of digital, ecommerce lead or the product owner.

-The following diagram shows an example of how the organisational structure would look:
+The following diagram shows an example of how the organizational structure would look:

 ![Organizational structure diagram](../../assets/playbooks/org-structure.png)